 At the other end of the parking lot, Jax Murphy was getting an idea.
 The twelve-year-old shortstop had been watching elderly Mrs. Rodriguez struggle with her case of water bottles when it hit him: not everyone could make it to the gym.

 “Hey, Coach,” he called to his baseball coach, who was helping unload supplies.
 “What if some of us used our bikes to deliver stuff?
-I bet half my team lives within a mile of here.”
+I bet half the team lives within a mile of here.”

 His coach nodded thoughtfully.
-“That’s a great idea, Jax.
+“That’s actually a great idea, Jax.
 But you’d need to work in pairs and stick to neighborhoods you know well.”

 “That sign’s too small,” Lucy said, looking up from her notebook.
 “Nobody can read it from the door.”